-The best student discounts we found for 2020 (and on things you'll actually use)
+The best student discounts we found for 2021 | Engadget

 They say your college years are the best of your life.
 But they tend to leave out the part where you’re scrounging every dollar for textbooks, food and (if you’re lucky) the occasional weekend outing with friends.
 Money is tight when you’re a student, and that financial stress can be compounded by the reality of having to stay on top of your studies.

 If there’s a silver lining, it’s student discounts.
-Many companies offer their products and services at a discount to those struggling through lectures, writing research papers and studying for finals.
-We’ve compiled a list of the best deals you can get on useful services, along with some things you’ll enjoy in your down time.
-Just keep in mind that most of these discounts require you to prove your status as a student either by signing up with your .edu email address or providing some form of student identification.
+Many companies offer their products and services for less to those struggling through lectures, writing research papers and studying for finals.
+We’ve compiled a list of the best student discounts you can get on useful services, along with some things you’ll enjoy in your down time.
+Just keep in mind that most of these deals require you to prove your status as a student either by signing up with your .edu email address or providing some form of student identification.

 Shopping

-Amazon Prime
+Amazon Prime Student

 If you’re not piggy-backing off of your parents’ Amazon Prime account, you can have the subscription for less while you’re in school.
 College students can get Prime Student for $6.50 per month or $60 per year, and it includes the same perks as a standard Prime membership including free two-day shipping, free same-day delivery in select areas, and access to the entire Prime Video library.
 Amazon also currently offers a six-month free trial, so you’ll pay even less during your first year.